-A visible, lockable disconnect switch is required in any of the following scenarios:
+A visible air gap, lockable disconnect switch is required in any of the following scenarios:

-- Maximum generating capacity is greater than 25 kW ac.
+- Maximum generation capacity of combined generation sources, including batteries, is greater than 25 kW ac.

 - Electric service is three-phase.

 - Electric service is CT-metered.